Management Bulletin 11-20

 C. Directives for CEL Administrators Regarding Destruction of Program Data Following Retention Period

 CEL Administrators must destroy all program operating records, including hard copies of CEL applications after the five year retention period if no litigation, claim, or audit was started before the expiration of the five-year period.

 If there was any litigation, claim or audit started before the expiration of the five-year period, the records shall be retained until all litigation, claims or audit findings involving the records have been resolved and final action taken in accordance with EC, Section 33421 and 5 CCR, Section 18067.
 After that the records should be confidentially destroyed.

 D. Directives for Child Care and Development Direct Services Contractors

-Any CDD direct services contractor with hard copies of CEL applications must retain these records as stated in directive B above.
+Any ELCD direct services contractor with hard copies of CEL applications must retain these records as stated in directive B above.
 After the required retention period, these records must be destroyed pursuant to directive C above.

 For questions regarding:

 - Information security, please contact Mark Lourenco, Information Security Officer, Information Security and Privacy Office, Technology Services Division, by phone at 916-322-8334 or by e-mail at firstname.lastname@example.org

 - Audits, please contact Derald Reisinger, Associate Management Auditor, External Audits Office, Audits and Investigations Division, by phone at 916-322-5053 or by e-mail at email@example.com